-subkey The following subkeys are supported: environmentNonLiteralKey Don't warn about calls to qx.core.Environment methods without a literal key argument (as such calls cannot be optimized).
-With no argument, applies to all calls to qx.core.Environment.(getIselect) in the scope.
-If given arguments, only the calls using the corresponding variables as keys are exempted. ignoreDeprecated Use of deprecated globals (like alert). ignoreNoLoopBlock Don't warn about loop or condition statements which don't have a block ({}) as body.
-Takes no argument. ignoreReferenceField A class map member that is initialized with a reference value (object, array, map,), as those will be shared among class instances. ignoreUndefined (Deprecated) This key is deprecated for the more general @ignore hint. ignoreJsdocKey JSDoc @ keys which are either unknown (i.e. not documented on this name -
+subkey • environmentNonLiteralKey Don't warn about calls to qx.core.Environment methods without a literal key argument (as such calls cannot be optimized).
+With no argument, applies to all calls to qx.core.Environment.(getlselect) in the scope.
+If given arguments, only the calls using the corresponding variables as keys are exempted. • ignoreDeprecated Use of deprecated globals (like alert). • ignoreNoLoopBlock Don't warn about loop or condition statements which don't have a block ({}) as body.
+Takes no argument. • ignoreReferenceField A class map member that is initialized with a reference value (object, array, map,), as those will be shared among class instances. • ignoreUndefined (Deprecated) This key is deprecated for the more general @ignore hint. • ignoreUnused Scoped variables (function parameters, function expression's identifier, or variables declared with var) which are never used. • ignoreJsdocKey JSDoc @ keys which are either unknown (i.e. not documented on this page) or do not comply with the syntax given here. name The identifier which the lint subkey should be applied to.